r-crash-course/r-crash-course.github.io/_episodes/16-bioconductor.md

 ## Biostrings

 `Biostrings` - Memory efficient string containers, string matching algorithms, and other utilities, for fast manipulation of large biological sequences or sets of sequences.
 You probably noticed that with regular `character` you can't do many operations that you would like to.
-The basic subsetting with the use of `[]` won't do, `Biostrings` comes to the rescue. `DNAStringSet` contains `DNAString` objects and supports many standrad character vector operations.
+The basic subsetting with the use of `[]` won't do, `Biostrings` comes to the rescue. `DNAStringSet` contains `DNAString` objects and supports many standard character vector operations.

 ~~~